jamessouth/twitter-interface/README.md

 # JS-Project-7

 A node/express Twitter interface with moment.js and pug.
 Hits Twitter API endpoints to get last 5 tweets, last 5 follows and last 5 DMs, and allows the posting of new Tweets.
-Styles were provided by Treehouse and haven't been modified to be properly responsive so this may not look good on mobile right now.
+Styles were provided by Treehouse.

 Download the ZIP, run ```npm install``` then ```npm start``` and the server will be running on your localhost port 3000.